VChristiaens/special/paper.md

 [@Gorlova:2003; @Slesnick:2004; @Allers:2007], enabling their
 classification;

-* fitting of input spectra to different (user-provided) grids of models, with the possibility to include additional parameters such as extra blackbody component(s) and extinction;
+* fitting of input spectra to either photo-/atmospheric model grids or a blackbody model, including additional parameters such as (extra) black body component(s), extinction, total-to-selective extinction ratio or specific emission lines.

 * estimating most likely model parameters in a Bayesian framework, using either MCMC [@Goodman:2010] or nested